rfontao/CTMSummerInternship/README.md

 # CTM Summer Internship 2021

-This is thw code I developed for the CTM Summer Internship 2021 from INESC TEC.
+This is the code I developed for the CTM Summer Internship 2021 from INESC TEC.

 During the internship I used code that can't be made public so the code in this repository will not run.